iann0/security-audit-toolkit/README.md

 Security Audit Toolkit
 A lightweight Python security auditing tool for checking common security issues on web hosts.

-The project started as a way for me to learn more about network security, HTTP security headers, TLS, and security reporting.
-It currently focuses on basic reconnaissance and configuration checks rather than exploitation.

 Features
 - Hostname and IP resolution
 - TCP port scanning
 - Basic service identification